 Frankenstein Author Mary Shelley, references Witching Hour in 1816

 “Night waned upon this talk and even the witching hour had gone by before we retired to rest.”

 Whilst this was in the Georgian Era Victorians would have had a copy of this book or know of the character in this gothic horror story with a touch of early science fiction.

 The evolution of modern thinking has gone some way to changing the way our ancestors understood the world around them.
-Religion and Folklore from old have now been joined by Google, Twitter, and Facebook, and the odd scientific lecture. so one interesting twist to the 3 am Witching Hour phenomena.
+Religion and Folklore from the old have now been joined by Google, Twitter, and Facebook, and the odd scientific lecture. so one interesting twist to the 3 am Witching Hour phenomena.
 At around this time, the average person goes through a deep sleep phase (REM – Rapid Eye Movement).
 The body cycles into this deep sleep, the heart rate lowers and body temperatures drop slightly.
-In the unfortunate circumstance that you wake up, right in the middle of this phase, you will not be in the best of places emotionally, feeling odd or weird even or heaven forbidden even scared, add perhaps some candlelight into the mix here.
+In the unfortunate circumstance that you wake up, right in the middle of this phase, you will not be in the best of places emotionally, feeling odd or weird even or heaven forbade even scared, add perhaps some candlelight into the mix here.
 You get the picture.
-Weird, Superstition or is it just our own biochemistry? comment below.
+Weird, Superstition, or is it just our own biochemistry? comment below.

 Note on the Moon Picture – photograph by https://unsplash.com/@aronvisuals